 Homes Aren’t as Affordable

-The simple fact is that, due to a number of different factors, home ownership is less affordable for millennials than the generations before them.
+The simple fact is that, due to a number of different factors, real estate for millennials is changing because home ownership is less affordable for them than the generations before them.
 As home values and salaries have gotten further and further apart, many in the current generation of young adults simply can’t qualify for a mortgage.

 So many millennials aren’t making enough to cover basic living expenses that more of them are living with their parents than any generation since the 1800s, like 30% of them.
-This means that the idea of being tied to a mortgage is terrifying to a lot of millennials, and saving for a down payment is a ridiculous pipe dream.
+This means that millennials own less real estate because the idea of being tied to a mortgage is terrifying, and saving for a down payment is a ridiculous pipe dream.

 They’re Making Different Lifestyle Choices